Skip to contents

 The result of this harmonization needs to be stored in a harmonized format for subsequent use when creating species parameter tables.
 This vignette illustrates the harmonization procedures for an example data set using package trait4models and the usual tidyverse packages.
 Harmonization of allometric equations is explained in a companion vignette.

 IMPORTANT: This vignette is not self-contained, in the sense that it cannot be reproduced without access to data sets that are not included.
-Nevertheless, it is intended to serve as example of species parameterization for other regions.
+Nevertheless, it is intended to serve as example of trait database harmonization.

 Required packages